Skip to Content

 20 Things to do in St Kitts and Nevis

-British Airways fly to St Kitts from London Gatwick twice weekly on Saturdays and Wednesdays with the flight stopping at nearby Antigua en-route.
-Check the BA site regularly as there are often special offers and flight discounts on this route.
+British Airways flies to St Kitts from London Gatwick, stopping at nearby Antigua en route.
+Check the BA site regularly, as there are often special offers and flight discounts on this route.

 My thanks to St Kitts Tourism Authority for arranging my visit to St Kitts, OTI and Timothy Beach for hosting my three night’s stay with them and to British Airways for flying me there.
 As ever, all views and opinions are entirely my own.